larryhastings/big/README.md

 *not yet released*

-Lots of changes this time.
-Let's go over it by subsystem.
+Lots of changes this time!
+Grouping by submodule:

 ### text